The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Statistical properties of Population Resemblance

+Within this framework, $\alpha_1$ serves as a Type I error rate under $H_{01}$, determining the likelihood of rejecting both $H_{01}$ and $H_{02}$ when the population is (only) $\delta$-resemblant.
+This corresponds to incorrectly concluding that the population is fully discrepant, leading to model reconstruction.
+As such, $\alpha_1$ defines the decision boundary for crossing from $\mathcal{R}_2$ to $\mathcal{R}_3$ and governs the corresponding upper critical value $\tau_2$ in Definition~\ref{DefRegions}.
 Conversely, $1-\alpha_2$ is the likelihood of exiting $\mathcal{R}_1$ when the population is at the boundary of $M\delta$-resemblance.
 While this resembles a detection of power, it is still defined within the null hypothesis framework of $H_{02}$ rather than, as conventional power, against an alternative hypothesis.
-Instead, $\alpha_2$ controls the likelihood of maintaining the current model despite a potential shift of magnitude $M\delta$.
-Thus, it defines the decision boundary for crossing from $\mathcal{R}_1$ to $\mathcal{R}_2$, i.e. the lower critical value $\tau_1$ in Definition 2.
+Instead, $\alpha_2$ controls the likelihood of maintaining the current model despite a potential shift of size $M\delta$.
+Thus, it defines the decision boundary for crossing from $\mathcal{R}_1$ to $\mathcal{R}_2$ --- the lower critical value $\tau_1$ in Definition~\ref{DefRegions}.
+The decision regions are schematically illustrated in Figure \ref{fig:three_regions} that depicts the PRS density curves derived from the non-central $\chi^2$ distribution.
+Tail regions corresponding to $\alpha_1$ and $\alpha_2$ are highlighted.

-This structure, informed by the stochastic dominance of the non-central chi-square distribution, upholds a conservative decision-making process while allowing practitioners to fine-tune decision sensitivity and maintain clear boundaries for monitoring and intervention.
+Using two null hypotheses for the same parameter is rare but not unprecedented; \textcite{schuirmann1987comparison}, for example, applies a related strategy in bioequivalence testing. {The use of two nested composite null hypotheses is what permits $\alpha_1$ and $\alpha_2$ to be specified independently, each tied to a distinct decision boundary with separate practical implications.
+Unlike traditional approaches that apply two significance levels to a single null hypothesis, the nested structure separates the risks of overreaction (rejecting a tolerable deviation) from underreaction (failing to act on a material one).
+This separation supports more meaningful discussions with stakeholders, as the two types of monitoring errors can be aligned with different business consequences and risk tolerances.} Moreover, this structure, informed by the stochastic dominance of the non-central chi-square distribution, upholds a conservative decision-making process while allowing practitioners to fine-tune decision sensitivity and maintain clear boundaries for monitoring and intervention.

+{While the stochastic ordering result in Section~\ref{sec:limiting} ensures robust Type I error control, it does not extend to settings where $\bm{p} \notin \mathcal{P}(M\delta \mid \bm{p}_0)$.
+In such cases, evaluating $ \mathbb{P}(\mathrm{PRS} \in \mathcal{R}_j) $ for $j = 1, 2, 3$ requires either specifying a concrete alternative or working within a least favorable alternative framework.
+These approaches introduce stronger modeling assumptions and greater technical complexity, which fall outside the scope of this paper’s focus on error calibration.
+Developing such power-based refinements is an important direction for future research.}